kermage/generator-themeplate/README.md

 - Starts Browsersync

 #### Available Tasks:
-- `gulp lint` and `gulp fix` - Run scripts and styles against the coding rules set
+- `npm run lint` and `npm run fix` - Run scripts and styles against the coding rules set
 - `gulp pot` - Generate a POT file for the localization
 - `gulp bump` - Bump version in files; package and assets